cactorium/node-cint64/README.md

 # node-cint64
 [![Build Status](https://travis-ci.org/cactorium/node-cint64.svg?branch=master)](https://travis-ci.org/cactorium/node-cint64)
-64-bit native signed integers for Node 0.11 and newer!
+64-bit native signed integers for Node 6 and newer!
 I think we currently support most if not all native operations.
-This uses a C++ addon wrapping a `int64_t` to provide exact C++ specified operations.
+This uses a C++ addon wrapping a `int64_t` to provide exact C++ specified semantics.

+* NOTE: Node 5 and older are now unsupported!
+The latest version that should work with those is 1.1.3 *

 ## Installation
 `npm install node-cint64`